marksakach-Doug/phapcudoc/README.md

-# Kinh Pháp Cú — Bilingual Dhammapada Reader
+# Pháp Cú Đọc — Bilingual Dhammapada Reader

 A small, mobile-friendly web reader for the Dhammapada (423 verses, 26 chapters).
 Each verse is shown in Vietnamese, with an English translation one tap away for comparison.